 M&A activity in the health sector

-The number of corporate mergers & acquisitions transactions has remained stable in the entire health industry throughout the years of 2014-2017.
+The number of corporate mergers & acquisitions transactions have remained stable in the entire health industry throughout the years of 2014-2017.
 Although a large number of transactions were made in the hospital and clinical services sub-sector, the one that received the most investments in 2017 was the pharmaceutical industry, followed by biotechnology and R&D for drugs, medicines, and vaccines.

 The main objectives of corporate deals in the health industry have been to achieve or maintain leadership, to increase the presence in each of the health sub-sectors, to take advantage of the R&D capabilities of the acquired companies, and to reduce the costs through the acquisition of HCIT companies.
 M&A transactions carried out to acquire R&D capabilities in emerging technologies, such as gene therapy and biosimilars have also been common, as well as the acquisition of specialized HCIT software companies to improve efficiency.